briantanabe/project-log/README.md

 # Hi there!
 I'm Brian, and these are my projects

-Hi!
-I'm Brian, and this is my project log!
 Definitely a work in progress right now, but feel free to poke around.

-# Projects
+## Projects

 **I'm still learning to use StackEdit**, so everything below is parts of the tutorial I haven't read yet.